Principles of Medical Education: Maximizing Your Teaching Skills

 Earn up to:

-You also have the option to extend your learning experience with either of two tracks of the workshop, "Mastering the Skills of the Modern Medical Educator."
-Full descriptions here.
+You also have the option to extend your learning experience with one or both tracks of the skills development program, "Mastering the Skills of the Modern Medical Educator."

 On This Page